Homepage icon

 Sacred Sound Lab members Sheela Bringi and Brent Kuecker lead participants in a Kirtan at Heartfire Festival.
 Photo by Crystal Street.

 Having arrived in music, we traveled to its many cities.
 Sinking our teeth into the spontaneous free style of Lily Fangz, who took words like syndicate from the audience and co-created a song that stretched our minds and enticed us to open our hips.
 The ecstatic Bloomarian’s multi-dimensional frequencies grew into expressive opportunities of embodiment.
-Newly-minted Naropaian Saoirse Watters grounded us back with her voice and harp.
+Newly-minted Naropian Saoirse Watters grounded us back with her voice and harp.

 An intimate closing ended our journey, forging new friendships and enthusiasm for the cycle that will begin again with Heartfire’s September offering.